 The Best Winter Boots for Women Review

-What are the best winter boots for women?
-To find out, we've dedicated the last three winters to testing the industry's top women's boots side-by-side.
-Whether you endure long, frigid winters in the mountains or chilly days with a dusting of snow, we are here to help you choose the product that's right for you.
-Throughout our testing period, we wore these products while traipsing through snow drifts and splashing through slush.
+Whether you endure long, frigid winters in the mountains or chilly days with a dusting of snow, we've dedicated the past three winters to testing the industry's top women's winter boots, evaluating them side-by-side to help you find the product that's right for you.
+We wore these products while traipsing through snow drifts and splashing through slush.
 We hiked in them on cold winter days in the desert and we wore them out to dinner on icy evenings.
 Some of these boots gave us a whole new appreciation for winter, while others left us with numb toes.
 After evaluating each model in categories ranging from weather protection to style, we're ready to give you the results of our head-to-head comparison.
 Read on to learn which women's winter boots came out on top!